 Through Medicare Minutes (formerly known as Seniors Out Speaking), the Medicare Rights Center works with host organizations nationally to enlist, train and track the outcomes of Medicare Minute volunteers as they help their friends and neighbors understand Medicare and related health insurance coverage.
 Currently reaching more than 50,000 older audience members each year, the Medicare Minute model builds camaraderie among older adults, strengthens community-based organizations and encourages participants to become advocates for their own health care and that of their peers.

-SOS volunteers share Medicare Minutes, which are short, engaging presentations on timely Medicare topics, developed by Medicare Rights, which are presented at local sites on a monthly basis.
-Each month, older volunteers from an SOS host organization receive and discuss a new SOS Medicare Minute, which they then present at local sites, offering valuable information to their peers, strengthening volunteer participation at host organizations and establishing programming that has a track record of securing funding from foundation, government and individual sources.
-Following presentations, SOS Medicare Minute audience members have the opportunity to ask questions, discuss the content of the presentation and share their own experiences with Medicare and health care generally.
+Medicare Minute volunteers share Medicare Minutes—short, engaging presentations developed by the Medicare Rights Center on timely Medicare topics—at local sites on a monthly basis.
+Each month, older volunteers from a Medicare Minute host organization receive and discuss a new Medicare Minute, which they then present at local sites, offering valuable information to their peers, strengthening volunteer participation at host organizations and establishing programming that has a track record of securing funding from foundation, government and individual sources.
+Following presentations, Medicare Minute audience members have the opportunity to ask questions, discuss the content of the presentation and share their own experiences with Medicare and health care generally.

-Who else is using SOS Medicare Minutes?
+Who else is using Medicare Minutes?

 Medicare Minutes currently empower thousands of older adults each month through presentations coordinated by Area Agencies on Aging (AAAs), State Health Insurance and Assistance Programs (SHIPs), Aging and Disability Resource Centers (ADRCs), Senior Medicare Patrol’s (SMPs), senior centers, libraries, labor unions and other partners in the following states:

 I’m interested in bringing Medicare Minutes to my community.
 How do I begin?